Subtyping Context-Free Session Types: Types and syntactic subtyping

-The remaining rules account for sequential composition, which distributes over choice and exhibits a monoidal structure with its (left and right) neutral element in $\tSkip$.
+The remaining rules account for sequential composition, which distributes over choice and exhibits a monoidal structure with its neutral element in $\tSkip$ and left-absorbing element in $\tEnd$.
 We include, for each session type constructor $S$, a left rule (denoted by suffix \textsc{L}) of the form $\tSeq{S}{R}\subS S'$ and a right rule (denoted by suffix \textsc{R}) of the form $S'\subS \tSeq{S}{R}$.
 An additional rule is necessary for each constructor over which sequential composition does not distribute, associate or neutralize (\textsc{S-InSeq2}, \textsc{S-OutSeq2} and \textsc{S-EndSeq2}).
 Since we are using a coinductive proof scheme, we include rules to `move' sequential composition down the syntax.
-Thus, given a type $\tSeq{S}{R}$, we inspect $S$ to decide which rule to apply next.
+Thus, given a type $\tSeq{S}{R}$, we inspect $S$ to decide which rule to apply next. \begin{restatable}{theorem}{syntacticPreorder} The syntactic subtyping relation $\subS$ is a preorder on types. \end{restatable} \begin{example} Let us briefly return to \cref{ex:intro}.
+It is now easy to see that $\mathsf{STree} \subS \mathsf{SFullTree1}$: we unfold the left-hand side and apply rule \textsc{S-IntChoice}.
+Then we apply the distributivity rules as necessary until reaching an internal choice with no continuation, at which point we can apply \textsc{S-IntChoice} again, or until reaching a type with $\tOut{\tInt}$ at the head, at which point we apply \textsc{S-InSeq2}.
+We repeat this process until reaching $\mathsf{STree}\subS\mathsf{SFullTree0}$, and proceed similarly until reaching $\mathsf{STree}\subS\mathsf{SEmpty}$, which follows from \textsc{S-IntChoice} and \textsc{S-Skip}. \end{example} Despite clearly conveying the intended meaning of the subtyping relation, the rules suggest no obvious algorithmic intepretation: on the one hand, the presence of bare metavariables makes the system not syntax-directed; on the other hand, rules \textsc{S-RecL}, \textsc{S-RecSeqL} and their right counterparts lead to infinite derivations which are not solvable by a conventional fixed-point construction~\cite{DBLP:journals/acta/GayH05,DBLP:books/daglib/0005958}.
+In the next section we develop an alternative, semantic approach to subtyping, which we use as a stepping stone to develop our subtyping algorithm.